jayaraaj/aws-demo/content/30_pre_build_quality_assurance/1_introduction.md

 ![Pipeline](/images/module1/module1_pipeline.png)

 **The Pre-Build Quality Assurance CodePipeline consists of the following stages and components:**
-1. *Source Stage** monitors changes to below source code repository for any new commits:
+1. **Source Stage** monitors changes to below source code repository for any new commits:
-    - **FrontEndreactApp** – Code for front-end application
+    - **FrontEndReactApp** – Code for front-end application
-    - **BackEndSprintBootApp** – Code for back-end micro services.
+    - **BackEndSpringBootApp** – Code for back-end micro services.

 Every code Commit will trigger the CodeBuild job.